Top 100 Songs Of 2016 (Part 4, #70-#61)

 Third Eye Blind has never been shy to hide the fact that they are as democratic as Democrats can get.
 Their disdain for the Republican party seems to be rapidly intensifying with every passing year.
 And while many people are uncomfortable with artists shoving politics down our throats, Third Eye Blind does it is such a way that you can not help but respect.

-; police brutality, and racism, “Cop Vs. Phone Girl” is not only a song, but a summary of America in 2016 and what we have become as a nation.
+a nation.
 There is no other band around today that has the balls to do what Stephan Jenkins and Third Eye Blind does, and no band that can do it better than they can.

 For 60-51 click here.